henrik/remit/README.md

 <https://remit-on-remit.herokuapp.com/?auth_key=demo>

-Please keep in mind that it's meant to be used within Fluid.app so you get a GitHub panel on the side.
-Details below.
+Please keep in mind that it's meant to be [used within Fluid.app](#use-with-fluidapp) so you get a GitHub panel on the side.

 ### Why commit-by-commit review?